atrisovic/weather-panel.github.io/content/weighting-schemes.md

     - Also consider gridded land use datasets: https://www.atmos.illinois.edu/~meiyapp2/datasets.htm
 - Look at the IRI Data Library for a large variety of datasets, available in any format: https://iridl.ldeo.columbia.edu/

-## 3.2 Aligning weather and weighting grids
+## 3.3 Aligning weather and weighting grids

 The first step to using a gridded weighting dataset is to make it conform to data grid definition used by your weather data.
 Here we assume that both are regular latitude-longitude grids.
 See [Kinds of weight schemes and data sources](#Kinds-of-weight-schemes-and-data-sources) to understand the grid scheme for your weighting file; note that gridded weather data often reports the center of each grid cell, rather than the corner.

 The following recipe should work for most cases to align weighting data with a weather grid.

-1. **Resample the weighting data until the grid of the weighting data evenly divides up the weather data.**
+### Step 1: **Resample the weighting data until the grid of the weighting data evenly divides up the weather data.**

 Resampling in this case means increasing the resolution of the weighting grid by some factor.
 You want to do this so that two conditions to be met after resampling: (A) The new resolution should be an integer multiple of the weather resolution.
 (B) The horizontal and vertical grid lines of the weather data coincide with the resampled grid lines of the weighting data.

 Example: Suppose the weather data is nearly global, from 180°W to 180°E, 90°S to 86°N, as the case with LandScan population data.
 The resolution is 1/120th of a degree.
 You want to use this to weight PRISM data for the USA, with an extent 125.0208 to 66.47917°W, 24.0625 to 49.9375°N, with a resolution of 1/24th of a degree.